LyonsLab/PhytoOracle/docs/4_StereoTopRGB_run.rst

 .. note::

-   At this point we assume that the interactive and worker nodes have already been setup and are running, and the pipelines have been cloned from GitHub.
+   At this point we assume that the interactive Master and Worker nodes have already been setup and are running, and the pipelines have been cloned from GitHub.
    Otherwise follow the guide `here <https://phytooracle.readthedocs.io/en/latest/2_HPC_install.html>`_.

 **4. Retrieve data from desired scandate**